Colorectal cancers affect the large bowel and intestine.

 We wanted to identify areas for local improvement and to inform the work of the Colorectal Nursing team.

-Our paper survey asked patients to answer, anonymously, 10 questions following their appointment in the Nurse-Led Cancer Surveillance Clinic and, once completed, to pop the survey in a box located in the outpatients area.
+Our confidential paper survey asked patients to answer 10 questions following their appointment in the Nurse-Led Cancer Surveillance Clinic.
+Once completed, patients popped their survey in a box located in the outpatients’ area.

 No patient identifiable data was collected.